japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 getNumAvailableOutputs...FIXME

-getNumAvailableOutputs is used when ShuffleMapStage is requested for the xref:scheduler:ShuffleMapStage.adoc#numAvailableOutputs[number of partitions with shuffle outputs available].
+getNumAvailableOutputs is used when ShuffleMapStage is requested for the scheduler:ShuffleMapStage.md#numAvailableOutputs[number of partitions with shuffle outputs available].

 == [[findMissingPartitions]] Finding Missing Partitions